7: Equilibrium Fundamentals

 - 7.3: Equilibrium Calculations

-- In equilibrium problems, we use concentrations or pressures to calculate Kc or Kp or determine equilibrium values.
+- In equilibrium problems, we use concentrations or pressures at equilibrium to calculate Kc or Kp, or vice versa to determine values once a reaction reaches equilibrium.
 Changes in concentration (or pressure) follow the stoichiometric coefficients in the balanced equation.
 ICE (Initial, Change, Equilibrium) tables help organize equilibrium calculations.
-When K is very small, we assume concentration or pressure changes are negligible compared to initial values to simplify calculations.
-This assumption is valid if the change is less than 5% of the

 - 7.4: Shifting Equilibria - Le Chatelier’s Principle